mkarlik93/tiara_mitogenomics/README.md

 ***Tiara_mitogenomics***

 This is a [snakemake](https://snakemake.readthedocs.io/en/stable/) workflow for the reference-free detection and annotation of mitochondrial genomes of Metazoans (Animals), such as Nematodes, from assembled metagenomic data.

+The pipeline has been published in the paper: "[Soil nematode community profiling using reference-free mito-metagenomics](https://doi.org/10.1016/j.soilbio.2024.109613)"

 Note